 - Cost explanation below

 - Examples pg.
 2

-- Completing the Sick Leave Questionnaire pg.
-4

-- Sick Leave Questionnaire Exhibit pg.
-17

 - Billing pg.
-15
+13

-Employer contributions due for salary increases
+Employer contributions due for salary increases in excess of 6 percent

 Public Act 94-0004, signed into law on June 1, 2005, requires employer contributions for salary increases in excess of 6 percent.
 When a member retires, the employer is required to pay TRS contributions equal to the actuarial value of a pension benefit that results from any salary increase over 6 percent that is used in a retiring member's final average salary calculation.